Urigo/SOFA/README.md

 Sofa enables you to run GraphQL Subscriptions through WebHooks.
 It has a special API to start, update and stop a subscription.

-- `POST /webhook` - stars a subscription
+- `POST /webhook` - starts a subscription
 - `DELETE /webhook/:id` - stops it
 - `POST /webhook/:id`- updates it